How can minerals be used decoratively in the home?

 As a result, truly perfect gems are rare.
 Although many methods have arisen to artificially improve them, the most valued are naturally perfect.
 When a raw stone is found, it must then be graded, cut, and polished to optimize its yield, optical properties and size in a way that will maximize its beauty and value.

-Could you give us examples of the most rare minerals and gems you have?
+What are some of the most rare gems/minerals you have?

 Aragonite Pipes: cross-sections of a 90 year old pipe that carried water from a hot spring to a spa in the Czech Republic.